 On January 28th, the Senate Judiciary Committee advanced H.R.1428, the Judicial Redress Act of 2015, which “would grant European citizens certain privacy rights by allowing people from specific countries, designated by the U.S. attorney general, to sue in U.S. court if their personal data is mishandled.”
 According to a report from The Hill, the passage of the bill could help U.S. negotiators as they try to develop a new Safe Harbor agreement with the European Union (EU).
 According to Senator Orrin Hatch (R-Utah), “It is vital that Congress pass this bill to provide assurance to our European allies that the United States respects data privacy.
 I am pleased that the Judiciary Committee reported the bill this morning and encourage prompt passage by the full senate.”
 Majority Whip John Cornyn (R-Texas) introduced an amendment to the bill in the markup in order to address some Republicans’ concerns.
 The amendment requires European countries covered by the bill to allow commercial data transfers with the U.S. The amendment also stated that the bill cannot interfere with national security interests.
 Of his amendment Cornyn said, “U.S. companies should not have to endure regulatory threats in an attempt to change our policy or laws.
 This amendment lays down these important markers.”

-The Equal Employment Opportunity Commission has filed numerous lawsuits against employers who take adverse actions against applicants and employees who use prescription medications.
+The Equal Employment Opportunity Commission has filed numerous lawsuits against employers who take adverse actions against candidates and employees who use prescription medications.
 In accordance with that trend, EEOC filed suit against an employer who purportedly refused to hire a recovering drug addict using methadone, alleging violations of the Americans with Disabilities Act.
-Employers should be careful not to discriminate against applicants or employees who use prescription drugs such as methadone to treat their heroin addiction (as well as other prescription medications for other medical conditions).
-Instead, employers should consider on a case-by-case basis whether the applicant or employee can perform the essential functions of the job with or without a reasonable accommodation and without posing a direct threat of harm to themselves or others in the workplace.
+Employers should be careful not to discriminate against candidates or employees who use prescription drugs such as methadone to treat their heroin addiction (as well as other prescription medications for other medical conditions).
+Instead, employers should consider on a case-by-case basis whether the candidate or employee can perform the essential functions of the job with or without a reasonable accommodation and without posing a direct threat of harm to themselves or others in the workplace.

 Employee Failed to Show that Positive Drug Test Result For Barbiturates Was Discriminatory